lmangani/duckdb-extension-clickhouse-sql/README.md

 ## Motivation

+> Why is the DuckDB + chsql combo fun and useful

 ✔ DuckDB SQL is awesome and full of great functions.<br>
 ✔ ClickHouse SQL is awesome and full of great functions.